AGH-CEAI/robotiq_hande_description/README.md

 ```

 ## Credits
-- The orignal files of the gripper model were taken from the [Robotiq website](https://robotiq.com/products/hand-e-adaptive-robot-gripper).
+- The original files of the gripper model were taken from the [Robotiq website](https://robotiq.com/products/hand-e-adaptive-robot-gripper).
 - The URDF files are based on work of @cambel [repository](https://github.com/cambel/robotiq.git).
 - Preview in Rviz is based on [ROS 2 URDF Tutorial](https://github.com/ros/urdf_tutorial/tree/ros2/).